Holidays in Merano

 Best time to go: June to mid September.
 It can get hot in August but the high altitude walks are a great way to cool off

-Best for: Walkers of all abilities, nature, sightseeing, food & drink
+Best for: All walking abilities, easy walks, nature, sightseeing, food & drink

 Fly into: Verona (S25) (approx. 2 hours)